MAKEroanoke/makeroanoke.org/site/makerspace.md

 ### Wood Shop

 Our Wood Shop has a SawStop table saw with a large outfeed table, a CNC machine, jointer, planer, router table, drum sander, miter saw, bandsaw, drill press and more!
-For information on our specific tools click here.
+For information on our specific tools visit our [Wood Shop Wiki](https://wiki.makeroanoke.org/doku.php?id=wood_shop).

 ### Metal Shop

 MAKE Roanoke’s Metal Shop has a Bridgeport milling machine and a small lathe for precision metal working, as well as a horizontal bandsaw for material handling.
 For measuring things, there are calipers and micrometers, as well as a large precision surface plate and myriad other metrology instruments.
 We've also got some welding equipment, which will be available soon!
+Find out more about our Metal Shop on [its Wiki](https://wiki.makeroanoke.org/doku.php?id=metal_shop).

 ### Electronics

 The Electronics lab features soldering and repair equipment, a reflow oven, test and measure equipment (including oscilloscopes), and a component library for members.
+More information about our Electronics offerings can be found on our [Electronics Wiki](https://wiki.makeroanoke.org/doku.php?id=electronics_lab).